sagan-software/eosio-rust/README.md

 #### Success!

-If all went well you should see `Hi, world` in the console.
+If all went well you should see `Hello, world` in the console.
 Otherwise, if the transaction was sent successfully but you don't see any output, you may need to use the `--contract-console` option with `nodeos`.

 ## Examples